-For these reasons, the proposed project would not result in significant noise impacts beyond those identified in the Western SoMa PEIR.
+For the reasons discussed above, the proposed project would not result in significant noise impacts beyond those identified in the Western SoMa PEIR.

-Тор vics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 6.
-AIR QUALITY-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal, state, or regional ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes mitigation measures that would help reduce air quality impacts; however, due to the uncertain nature of future development proposals that would result from adoption of the Western SoMa Community Plan, it could not be determined whether implementation of these mitigation measures would reduce impacts to less-than-significant levels.
+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 6.
+AIR QUALITY-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal, state, or regional ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ e) Create objectionable odors affecting a substantial number of people? $\boxtimes$

 The Western SoMa PEIR identified significant and unavoidable impacts related to the violation of an air quality standard, uses that emit diesel particulate matter (DPM), exposure of sensitive land uses to substantial pollutant concentrations, and construction emissions.
-The Western SoMa PEIR identified five
+The Western SoMa PEIR identified five mitigation measures that would help reduce air quality impacts; however, due to the uncertain nature of future development proposals that would result from adoption of the Western SoMa Community Plan, it could not be determined whether implementation of these mitigation measures would reduce impacts to less-than-significant levels.